manglesh2305/rustling/README.md

-This repository is solution of Rust learning exercise rustling.
+This repository is for tracking my progress of Rust learning exercise rustling.